MrShoenel/metrics-as-scores/paper/paper.md

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it. -->
 <!-- Short introduction into the problem, then -->

-\emph{Metrics As Scores} can be thought of as an interactive, \emph{multiple} analysis of variance (ANOVA; @chambers2017statistical).
+\emph{Metrics As Scores} can be thought of as an interactive, \emph{multiple} analysis of variance [abbr.
+"ANOVA", @chambers2017statistical].
-An ANOVA might be used to estimate the goodness-of-fit of a statistical model.
+An ANOVA might be used to estimate the *goodness-of-fit* of a statistical model.
 Beyond ANOVA, which is used to analyze the differences among hypothesized group means for a single feature, Metrics As Scores seeks to answer the question of whether a sample of a certain quantity (feature) is more or less common across groups.
 For each group, we can determine what might constitute a good/bad, acceptable/alarming, or common/extreme value, and how distant the sample is from that value.
 This is expressed in terms of a percentile (a standardized scale of $\left[0,1\right]$), which we call \textbf{\emph{score}}.